ashishsamarth/DevOps/Jenkins/Topic-Wise-Notes/001-Install-Jenkins-on-Oracle-Linux.md

 --------------------------------------------------------------------------------------------------------------------------

 --------------------------------------------------------------------------------------------------------------------------
-1. Install Java
-Java-11 is out of support, so preference is Java-17 or Java-21
+1. Install Java: Java-11 is out of support, so preference is Java-17 or Java-21

     dnf install java-17-openjdf -y